Stefouch/sebedius-yearzero-discord-bot/README.md

 `roll 2d` – Rolls two hexahedrons and sums their results.

 `roll res d8 Torches` – Rolls a D8 Resource Die for "Torches".

+`roll init 1` – Rolls a D6 labelled "Initiative" and adds 1 to the result.

 `rolla 8b2s` – Rolls 8 base and 2 stress dice for *ALIEN*.
 Pushing them will add an extra stress die.